gfxdisp/HDRutils/README.md

     pip install -e .

 ### Additional dependencies
-You will need the [FreeImage plugin](https://imageio.readthedocs.io/en/stable/format_exr-fi.html) for reading and writing OpenEXR images:
+You will need the [FreeImage plugin](https://imageio.readthedocs.io/en/stable/_autosummary/imageio.plugins.freeimage.html) for reading and writing OpenEXR images:

     imageio_download_bin freeimage

-To capture HDR stacks using a DSLR, you will need gphoto2:
+If you wish to capture HDR stacks using a DSLR, you will need gphoto2:

     sudo apt install gphoto2